spacelift-io/user-documentation/docs/vendors/terragrunt/reference.md

 !!! info
     Spacelift makes use of the [Terraform Version Compatability Table](https://terragrunt.gruntwork.io/docs/getting-started/supported-terraform-versions/) to determine which version combinations of Terraform and Terragrunt are compatible with eachother.

+## Environment Variables

+In Terragrunt stacks you can use environment variables to add options to the command line arguements sent to terragrunt.
+To use these environment variables, you can see documentation [here](../../concepts/configuration/environment.md).

+There is an envionrment variable for each phase of the run:

+- `TG_CLI_ARGS_plan` - Allows you to add options sent to the terragrunt application during the planning phase
+- `TG_CLI_ARGS_apply` - Allows you to add options sent to the terragrunt applicaton during the applying phase